epfl-ada/ada-2023-project-abracadabra/README.md

 - How can we find relationships of influence in a vote such as wikipedia RfA?

 ## Additional dataset :
-None of the following datasets have been found for the moment, but they remain potential sources for future analysis, which is why we have included them below.
+Not all of the following datasets have been found for the moment, but they remain potential sources for future analysis, which is why we have included them below.
-- A dataset with the statistics of Wikipedia over time
+- https://data.world/wikimedia/monthly-wikimedia-editor-activity : This dataset contains the activity by months of all the wikipedia’s user since 2001 until 2015.
+We’ll use it to mesure the influence of the activity on the result of the vote with the recent activity and the activity overall before the request for adminship.
 - A dataset of the subjects of articles published or modified by users

 ## Methods :